 Even when I was single and in my 20s I wouldn’t have considered Boaz my type.
 He was possibly double Ruth’s age and in spite of or being a widow, she was not looking or available.
 I can see how other readers would read this story as they would a novel… Her future husband is wealthy, owns a farm, and has servants.
-But for me, he is probably already married and in my western mindset, wrapping my head around being a second wife while still grieving my own husband……but this is not my story….but the story of redemption and godly providence is.
+But for me, he is probably already married and in my western mindset, wrapping my head around being a second wife while still grieving my own husband is a stretch……but this is not my story….but the story of redemption and God’s providence is is my story

 So how can this story speak to me,coutside the details of their love story?
 Can it speak?
 YES!!!
 It does in the most precious way.
 I see Boaz as the redeemer (to be), being lead by Godly providence into a field where a needy, broken outsider finds herself in need of his provision and in need of that redeemer.
 I see a man (who represents all that God has to become for her) reach out in compassion and mercy and invite her to the table, ‘Come and join us, you are not less’.
 Such grace , such kindness, is a picture of Jesus to me all my life.
 In my most vulnerable and grieving moments when all I can do is gather leftovers in the heat of the day, God intervenes with grace and kindness.
-Yes, I have to step out in faith and take responsibility to move forward out of my Moab.
+This is way better than a romantic notion of desperation.
+This story is my story in this way: I too, can step out in faith and take responsibility to move forward out of my Moab.
 When partnerships have died and I am still in my mourning clothes, having to deal with the reality of letting go, God has gone ahead of me with a plan to redeem and provide and protect and bring beauty out of ashes.
-When Boaz speaks to Ruth, she melts at his feet with with humility and gratitude.
+When Boaz speaks to Ruth, she responds with humility and gratitude.
 That is my story too.

 Then Boaz spoke to Ruth: “Listen, my daughter.
 From now on don’t go to any other field to glean—stay right here in this one.
 And stay close to my young women.
 Watch where they are harvesting and follow them.
 And don’t worry about a thing; I’ve given orders to my servants not to harass you.
 When you get thirsty, feel free to go and drink from the water buckets that the servants have filled.”